Syria refugees brave mines, machineguns to reach Turkish sanctuary

 He said most of the border area from the Mediterranean coast was closed, leaving only a 10 km (six mile) corridor along a valley near Rehanyi which the rebel Free Syrian Army controls.

-“But I don’t expect this to last for long because we have seen nearby villages and towns come under intense helicopter, tank and artillery bombardment,” he said.
+“But I dont expect this to last for long because we have seen nearby villages and towns come under intense helicoper, tank and artillery bombardment,” he said.

 Still, refugees were getting through, the flow rising to 2,800 on Thursday.